One of the most common questions we get asked at FUTURE WOMAN is “is my menstrual cycle normal?”

 If you suspect you aren’t ovulating, then it’s important to test to understand why.
 We would look at your overall estrogen (you need sufficient estrogen levels for ovulation to occur), cortisol (to see if stress is a contributing factor) and also we’d look for certain nutrient deficiencies like B6 (B6 helps with progesterone production and supports the luteal phase of your cycle).

-• Includes a free personalised supplement protocol and diet/lifestyle plan.
+- Includes a free personalised plan

 11. What is a normal follicular phase length?